Daf98/Bookstore/README.md

 > cd Bookstore
 > npm install
 > code .
+> npm start
 ```
-- Then open index.html in a live server.
+- The page should open in localhost:3000

 ## Authors